DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.rst

 |EX-IO| needs a dedicated microcontroller connected to the |I2C| bus of your |EX-CS|.

-The currently supported microcontrollers are Arduino Uno, Nano, and Mega, with experimental support for the Nucleo F411RE.
+Refer to :doc:`/ex-ioexpander/supported-devices` for the currently supported microcontrollers, which includes details on the pins and features available for use.

 The device driver and |EX-IO| software are being written in such a way that should enable porting to other microcontroller architectures, and is expected to support up to 256 I/O pins.
 As more devices are tested and/or requested, additional devices will be supported.

-Refer to :doc:`/ex-ioexpander/supported-devices` for the specific list, including which pins are available for use.

 Theory of operation
 ===================